Ad hoc announcement pursuant to Art. 53 LR

-Despite the COVID-19 pandemic and its repercussions for operating results, Sika is confirming its 2023 strategic targets.
-The company is still clearly aligned for long-term success and profitable growth.
-With its focus on the six strategic pillars – market penetration, innovation, operational efficiency, acquisitions, strong corporate values, and sustainability – Sika is seeking to grow by 6%–8% a year in local currencies up to 2023.
-From 2021, the company is aiming to increase its EBIT margin to 15%–18%.
+Based on these expectations, Sika is confirming its 2023 strategic targets as well as those for the current financial year.
+The company's focus remains on long-term success and profitable growth.
+With its focus on the six strategic pillars – market penetration, innovation, operational efficiency, acquisitions, strong corporate values, and sustainability – Sika is seeking to grow by 6%–8% per year in local currencies up to 2023.
+Since 2021, the company is aiming to record an EBIT margin in the range of 15%–18%.
 Projects in the areas of operations, logistics, procurement, and product formulation should result in an annual improvement in operating costs equivalent to 0.5% of sales.

 |Change in %

 |Undiluted earnings per share (in CHF)||3.49||3.95||13.2|

 |Diluted earnings per share (in CHF) 1

 |Operating free cash flow

 |Balance sheet total 2||10,706.8||11,031.4|

 |Return on capital employed (ROCE) in % 4||19.8||20.7|

 1 Dilutive effect due to convertible bonds issued.